Zermil/graphics-demos/README.md

 # graphics-demos

 Demo examples for some of my [math-writeups](https://github.com/Zermil/math-writeups) made with [SDL2](https://www.libsdl.org/) and frame buffer for CPU/memory graphics.
+All the demos are contained in `code` folder, `main.cpp` is just to launch the window and handle events.

 ## Instructions